dinhxuanquyen/Greeting_app/README.md

 * ✅ **Send Greetings:** Users can send personalized greeting messages to other wallet addresses.
 * 📧 **Email Registration:** Users can register their email addresses for future notifications.
-* 🎯 **Move Validation:** Ensures valid receiver addresses and message content validation.
+* 🎯 **Input Validation:** Ensures valid receiver addresses and message content validation.
 * 📝 **Message Storage:** All greetings are stored on-chain with sender, receiver, timestamp, and read status.
 * 🏆 **Read Status Tracking:** Automatically tracks which greetings have been read by recipients.
 * 💰 **No Transaction Fees:** Simple greeting messages without additional token transfers.